jeffgore00/jg_ts_react_node_project_skeleton/README.md

 // 3. /api/logs middleware passes logging data to server's `logger.info`
 ```

 It is recommended to call the client-side logger with `void` to avoid lint errors.
 The logger triggers an asynchronous operation - the network call to calling `/api/logs` - but `void` signifies that the promise result does not need to be awaited, since the functionality of the app does not depend on a log being sent successfully.
-If the promise is rejected, the app will use a vanilla `console.error` to notify of the error and the intended log message.
+If the promise is rejected, the app will use a vanilla `console.error` to log the error and the intended log message.

 ## Testing